Permanence of the torsion-freeness property for divisible discrete quantum subgroups: Introduction

-\textsc{Acknowledgements.} The author would like to thank K. De Commer and R. Vergnioux for reading the preliminary versions of this paper and for their comments, suggestions and e-mail correspondence.
-He also wants to thank M. Yamashita for interesting discussions around the construction of relative tensor product of module $C^*$-categories.
+\textsc{Acknowledgements.} The author would like to thank R. Vergnioux for reading the preliminary versions of this paper.
+He is grateful to K. De Commer for his valuable comments and suggestions that allowed to improve this paper.
+He also wants to thank M. Yamashita for interesting discussions around the construction of relative tensor product of module C$^*$-categories.
+He is grateful to the anonymous referee for their valuable comments.